Chapter 17: Natural Magick (1658)

 To the modern eye, Natural Magick is a curious jumble of subjects, for which the title of Book 20, 'The Chaos, wherein the Experiments are set down without any Classical Order', could well describe the whole tome!
 Yet for Della Porta, the meandering way through the chapters seemed an entirely logical manner of setting out its ideas, the result both of his own work and of others, such as Pliny.
 Its raison d’être in the collection of the Iron Library is likely Book 13, 'Of Tempering Steel', which Della Porta places between a book on artificial fires and another containing his recommendations on cookery.
 Of the other topics covered after the opening speculations on the binding laws of the universe, animal husbandry, the grafting of fruit trees, the preservation of fruit, and experiments with wind instruments for meteorological research, stand out as the most practical and sensible, they having an economic relevance for many potential readers at that time.
 In amongst these, however, can be found advice – for instance – on how to make various animals, including elephants, drunk (p.334)!

 As an object, the Iron Library's copy has several features of note.
-A previous owner seems to have taken particular interest in the subject of magnetism and the identification of North, and annotated two chapters with pointing finger marginalia (p.206-7).
+A previous owner seems to have taken particular interest in the subject of magnetism and the identification of North, and annotated two chapters with manicules (pointing finger marginalia) (p.206-7).
 Page 226, meanwhile, is noticeably the most heavily stained of any in the book, with some residues caked over passages of Chapter IX of Book 8 'Of Physical Experiments'.
 These passages include recipes against poisons and cures for the plague, the latter of which struck London seven years after the book's publication there.
 One can only wonder whether this damage to the book might not have been the result of some desperate search for an antidote.

 It is a difficult work to categorise.
 In light of its publication history and author's intent to bring the natural sciences into a language and context that could be more generally understood and applied, there is a fair case for describing Natural Magick as one of the earliest examples of pop science, albeit a sort of pre-Baconian pop science meets self-help guide.
 Therefore, in spite of what could be politely termed its more peculiar recommendations, its publication marks something of a watershed moment in the history of science communication.